 Hi, I’m Dr Georgina Green,*

 My mission is to help you create a marketable book without second-guessing yourself.
-I want to nurture your self-trust as a writer so that you can create a book your audience will read until the spines are creased, and the corners are foxed.
-A much-loved book.
+I want to nurture your self-trust as a writer so that you can create a book you are proud of.
+The best book you are capable of writing.

 I promise not to deflate you with one-way feedback or an impersonal red pen.
 My red pen is green, and it wants you to keep writing.

 Working with me is all about collaborative, empowering conversations.
 I won’t assert my authority and ‘fix’ your book for you.
-I will help you tune into your self-trust and uncover the much-loved book hidden in your first draft.
+I will help you uncover the marketable, elegantly-engineered, compelling book hidden in your first draft.

 When I work with you on your book, you are the expert.
 Because several years ago I almost threw away my reputation and half a decade of work on my book because of well-intended but ultimately disempowering, suggestions.
 It was only when I stopped trying to jump through hoops to please other people that I finally finished my book.